-My friend actually hired a Farmer instead of a Hunter.
-The assessment results clearly showed that this salesperson would never, ever prospect for new business.
+The results of our sales assessment clearly showed that my friend hired a Farmer instead of a Hunter.
+The assessment results revealed that this salesperson would never, ever prospect for new business.
 He was (and always would be) a cultivator of existing accounts based on pre-existing relationships.
 In essence, he was a warm-call sales rep.

 My friend just shook his head in dismay.
-He spent $180,000 in salary.
-He lost even more in opportunity costs.
+He lost $180,000 in salary.
+The lost sales over the previous 12 months were incalcuable.

 Only a sophisticated sales assessment unmasks these hidden attributes of bad salespeople and provide you with the intelligence you need to make a well-informed hiring decision – no matter how well the candidate interviewed or the level of experience on their résumé.

 Here are a few more reasons why bad salespeople get hired:

 1. Personality conflict with the role

 Your sales candidate has a personality style that conflicts with what the sales role requires.
 You need a hunter with a dominant Type-A personality, but your sales rep is a relational compliant personality type.
 As a result, the probability of success goes down.
 Even though your candidate has some extroversion, they lack the decisiveness and assertiveness that the role requires.
 Therefore, the chances of them meeting your expectations diminishes.

 2. Lack of motivation